-To ensure we don’t give in to these temptations too much- so maintain optimal health habits even if they feel difficult at first – try changing your routine by removing certain trigger foods or contexts from our lives altogether.
-This way, you’ll never have to worry about being tempted by them or feeling bad because we can’t have our favourite foods.
+To ensure we don’t give in to these temptations too much- so maintain optimal health habits even if they feel difficult at first – try changing your routine by removing certain trigger foods or contexts from your lives altogether.
+This way, you’ll never have to worry about being tempted by them or feeling bad because you can’t have your favorite foods.

 In short, you will be more inclined to eat healthier the healthier your body is and it will feel a lot better too!

 8. Be prepared